microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ---

 Team Discussion: How are the healthcare organizations converting HL7 messages into consumable common data model?
+How does that compare with this?
 (10 minutes)

 ---